MostafaOmar98/python-spanner-issue/README.md

 2) The Cloud Spanner database service can delete a session when the session is idle for more than 1 hour.
 3) The Cloud Spanner database service may delete a session if the session is more than 28 days old.

-Using `PingingPool` mainly protects the library user from (2) but does not cover (1) & does not cover (3) in case there is a constant flow of requests to the pool.
+Using `PingingPool` mainly protects the library user from (2) but does not cover (1) & does not cover (3) in case there is a steady flow of requests to the pool.
 I'm mostly concerned with (3) though.

 ## Issue reason: